 Trivia: Phnom Bakheng was converted to a Theravada Buddhist site in the 16th century, but it continued to attract pilgrims from different religious faiths until as late as the 20th century – for starters, a stela praising Allah was left at Phnom Bakheng by Arabic visitors.

 Beyond Angkor Wat and past Phnom Bakheng, you'll travel north up the Angkor Park's paved road into the South Gate that precedes Angkor Thom.

 A moat surrounds Angkor Thom, requiring that you cross a causeway into the South Gate.
-(Location of South Gate on Google Maps.)
 The causeway is lined by carvings of fearsome divinities, facing outward from Angkor Thom as if to guard the passage.

 Trivia: the divinities along the causeway recall the Hindu legend of the churning of the sea of milk – a constant theme in Angkor architecture, also recapitulated in a massive relief along an interior wall in Angkor Wat.